Here are some tips I’ve picked up from looking after my Maine Coon tabby boy

-To bathe your cat, first run 3 to 4 inches of warm water into your bathtub.
+To bathe your cat, first, run 3 to 4 inches of warm water into your bathtub.
 Do this step without your cat in the room.
 Once the tub is ready, gently lower your cat, feet first, into the bath.
 Pour bath water over its body with a jug or a cup.
-Shampoo according to label instructions.
-Start with one section of its fur and lather.
+A shampoo according to label instructions.
+Start with one section of its fur and leather.
 You can use an empty bottle to mix some of the shampoo with warm water.
 Be sure to praise and reassure your cat throughout the bath.

 You may wish to clip your cat’s claws, especially if they live inside and don’t use scratching posts for claw grooming.
 To clip its claws, place your cat in your lap and angle the clippers downward.
 You want to clip quickly in the same direction, rather than cutting across claw.
 Be careful not to clip too deeply or down to the quick, which is the pink within the claw.